balance2sound/Reflow-oven/README.md

 - Heat insulator (like ceramic fiber).
 # Tutorial
 - Dissasemble the oven, saving the timer and the thermostat.
 We could use these parts in a future or as a replacement for others oven.
 - Take measurements of the oven.
-Find the place where the components could be cool (control board, SSR's and the power supply), even if we use fans to keep them cool **>85ºC** may damage the components
+Find the place where the components could be cool (control board, SSR's and the power supply), even if we use fans to keep them to the ambient temperature.**>85ºC** may damage the components